 There are several kinds of debt you can take on.
 Some basic options include a home mortgage, car loan, and credit cards.

-Doing Nothing
+1) Doing Nothing

+Don’t do this.
 If you choose to do nothing with outstanding debt, your credit will take a significant hit.
 You also will continue to receive calls from creditors.
 This is not recommended.

 Refinancing/Consolidating